Linear-Delay Enumeration for Minimal Steiner Problems: Preliminaries

-Next, we define some terminologies for directed graphs.
-Let $D = (V, E)$ be a directed graph.
-If $D$ has an edge $(u, v)$, $v$ is called an \emph{out-neighbor} of $u$ and $u$ is called an \emph{in-neighbor} of $v$.
 We say that a vertex $v$ is a \emph{source} (resp. \emph{sink}) if $v$ has no in-neighbors (resp. no out-neighbors) in $D$.
 Let $T$ be a subgraph of $D$.
 We say that $T$ is a \emph{directed tree rooted at $r$} if $T$ has the unique source $r$ and exactly one directed path from $r$ to each vertex in $T$.
 A vertex $\ell$ in a directed tree is called a \emph{leaf} if $\ell$ has no out-neighbors.
 Let $W$ be a set of terminals and let $r \in V \setminus W$.
 We say that a subgraph $H$ is a \emph{directed Steiner subgraph} of $(D, W, r)$ if $H$ has a directed $r$-$w$ path for any terminal $w \in W$.
 In particular, a directed Steiner subgraph $T$ of $(D, W, r)$ is a \emph{directed Steiner tree} of $(D, W, r)$ if $T$ forms a directed tree rooted at $r$.
 A directed Steiner subgraph $H$ is \emph{minimal} if no proper subgraph of $H$ is a directed Steiner subgraph of $(D, W, r)$.

 In this paper, in addition to {\sc Steiner Tree Enumeration}, we address the following problems.